Declawing Your Cat: A Potentially Sh***y Situation

 Addressing Litter Box Problems In Declawed Cats

-If you’re concerned about cats scratching your furniture, scratching is completely manageable.
+If you’re worried about cats scratching your furniture, scratching is completely manageable.
 You can absolutely prevent your cat from scratching your furniture if you strategize correctly and know what to look for in a quality scratching post.
+The same is true if you’re thinking of declawing your cat due to aggression or even if you’re worried about them poking holes in medical equipment.
+There are better solutions that won’t result in you needing to constantly clean cat pee.

 Need help with your cat’s behavior instead of declawing them?